shanoorahmed/workout_tracker/README.md

 2) Initialize an empty git repository inside the folder by running the command "git init" in your terminal.
 3) Clone the repository using "git clone https://github.com/shanoorahmed/workout_tracker.git".
 4) Move into the folder, set up a new virtual enviroment and activate it.
-   4.1) For making a new virtual enviroment, paste "python3 -m venv venv" and run it
+   4.1) For making a new virtual enviroment, paste "python3 -m venv venv" and run it.
    4.2) For activating it:
         Windows:
         i) Set-ExecutionPolicy Unrestricted -scope process